krambertech/react-alicante-testing-workshop/README.md

 # Testing React Aplications

 This a workshop that covers the basics of testing React apps.
-The workshop is in 3 parts:
+The workshop is in 4 parts:

-1. Fundamentals of testing and testing JavaScript
+1. *available* Fundamentals of testing and testing JavaScript
-2. Testing React components
+2. *available* Testing React components
-3. Applying everything we learned to test React application
+3. *coming* Applying everything we learned to test React application
+4. *coming* E2E testing with Cypress

 ## 🌱 Setup